mtumilowicz/rust-rocket-workshop/README.txt

     ```
     This kind of match statement is such a common pattern in Rust that the language
     provides the ? operator as shorthand for the whole thing.
+    * Panic
+        * Panic is for the other kind of error, the kind that should never happen.
+        * • Calling .expect() on a Result that happens to be Err
+        * Integer division by zero
+        * (There’s also the macro panic!(), for cases where your own code discovers that it has
+          gone wrong, and you therefore need to trigger a panic directly. panic!() accepts
+          optional println!()-style arguments, for building an error message.)
+        * A good rule of thumb is: “Don’t panic.”
+        * It’s more like a RuntimeException in Java
+        * Panic is per thread.
+One thread can be panicking while other threads are going on
+          about their normal business.
+          * If the panicking thread was the main thread, then the
+            whole process exits (with a nonzero exit code).
+        * There is also a way to catch stack unwinding, allowing the thread to survive and con‐
+          tinue running.
+            * The standard library function std::panic::catch_unwind() does
+              this.
+            * this is the mechanism used by Rust’s test har‐
+              ness to recover when an assertion fails in a test.
+    * Aborting
+        * Also, Rust’s panic behavior is customizable.
+If you compile with -C panic=abort, the
+          first panic in your program immediately aborts the process.
+    * Result
+        * fn get_weather(location: LatLng) -> Result<WeatherReport, io::Error>
+        * Rust’s equivalent of try/catch in other languages
+            match get_weather(hometown) {
+            Ok(report) => {
+            display_weather(hometown, &report);
+            }
+            Err(err) => {
+            println!("error querying the weather: {}", err);
+            schedule_weather_retry();
+            }
+            }
 1. traits, lifetimes
     * lifetime
         * Rust tries to assign each reference type in your program a lifetime that meets the con‐